openstack/eslint-config-openstack/doc/source/releasing.rst

 Only follow these steps if you have authority to release a version of eslint-config-openstack.

 1. Ensure that you have gpg set up locally.
-   If you do not currently have gog installed:
+   If you do not currently have gpg installed:

    `brew install gpg gpg2`